 - Bake for 10-12 minutes or until slightly golden brown around the edges and no longer wet.
 They should be pretty puffy but not have a lot of color.
 Otherwise they'll become too dry.

 - Let set on pan for a few minutes, then use a spatula to transfer to a cooling rack.
-I topped mine with a few sprinkles, but these would also be excellent with a simple frosting of 2 cups powdered sugar + 1 Tbsp melted butter + 1-2 Tbsp milk.
+I topped mine with a few sprinkles, but these would also be excellent with a simple frosting of 2 cups powdered sugar + 1 Tbsp melted butter + 1-2 Tbsp milk OR my simple 4 ingredient macadamia coconut frosting.
 Store covered in an airtight container for several days.
 Freeze for longer term storage.
 Makes between 36-42 cookies.